 - Generation 1 Desktop or Server OS VMs

 - Generation 2 Windows Server 2012 R2, Windows Server 2016, and Windows 10 VMs (with or without Secure Boot)

 Install Microsoft Hyper-V server and VMM on your servers.

 Verify the following account information:

-In Studio, the account you specify when creating a connection must be a VMM administrator or VMM delegated administrator for the relevant Hyper-V machines.
-If this account has only the delegated administrator role in VMM, the storage data is not listed in Studio during the connection creation process.
+In Manage > Full Configuration, the account you specify when creating a connection must be a VMM administrator or VMM delegated administrator for the relevant Hyper-V machines.
+If this account has only the delegated administrator role in VMM, the storage data is not listed in the Full Configuration interface during the connection creation process.

 Your user account must also be a member of the administrators local security group on each Hyper-V server to support VM lifecycle management (such as VM creation, update, and deletion).

 Install a System Center Virtual Machine Manager console on each server that contains a Citrix Cloud Connector.

 The console version must match the management server version.
 Although an earlier console can connect to the management server, provisioning VDAs fails if the versions differ.